Explosive letter claims Pope Francis helped cover up McCarrick sex abuse

 The letter appeared to be the first public claim that senior church officials not only knew of allegations against McCarrick but quietly sanctioned him long before he was stripped of his public ministry in June.

-The Vatican didn't immediately comment on the letter or confirm its authenticity.

-Pope Francis on Sunday declined to confirm or deny the claims, according to the Associated Press.
-He told reporters aboard the papal plane as he was leaving Ireland that the text "speaks for itself" and that he wouldn't comment on it, the AP reported.
+Francis on Sunday declined to confirm or deny whether he was told about the allegations against McCarrick in 2013.
+He told reporters aboard the papal plane as he was leaving Ireland that he had read the statement but that he wouldn't comment on it, adding that the text "speaks for itself."

+The pontiff was also asked whether it was true that Benedict had sanctioned McCarrick and that Francis had rehabilitated him.
+Francis said he trusted journalists to judge for themselves.

+“It’s an act of trust,” he said.
+“I won’t say a word about it.”

 In the letter, Viganò wrote that he informed Francis of the allegations against McCarrick soon after he was elected pope in 2013 and alerted him to the sanctions imposed on McCarrick by Benedict.